official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 to take account of the concerns of the international community, including the Secretary-General of the UN.

-242 Cabinet Conclusions, 11 April 2002.
+[^242]: Cabinet Conclusions, 11 April 2002.

 508

-The Report of the Iraq Inquiry*  The impact of events in the Middle East on attitudes among the ethnic minorities in the UK, and the encouragement that could give to political extremists, should not be under-estimated.
+*  The impact of events in the Middle East on attitudes among the ethnic minorities in the UK, and the encouragement that could give to political extremists, should not be under-estimated.